ronasta/RepData_PeerAssessment1/PA1_template.md

 should consider this average.
 In order to not jeopardize the question about differences in the pattern for weekdays and weekends (5-1), the average per interval will be calculated seperatly for weekdays/weekends.

-In anticipation of task 5-1, the variable `typeDay` with two levels – “weekday” and “weekend” will be inserted here into the dataset:
+In anticipation of task 5-1, the variable `typeDay` with two values – “weekday” and “weekend” - will be inserted here into the dataset:

 ```r